 "I have no pleasure in the death of him that dieth, saith the Lord God: wherefore turn yourselves, and live ye."
-2 Satan is ready to steal away the blessed assurances of God.
+Satan is ready to steal away the blessed assurances of God.
 He desires to take every glimmer of hope and every ray of light from the soul; but you must not permit him to do this.
-Do not give ear to the tempter.
+Do not give ear to the tempter, but say: "Jesus has died that I parable tells you how the wanderer will be received: "When he was yet a great way off, his father saw him, and had compassion, and ran, and fell on his neck, and kissed him."
+1

-Isa.
-55:7; 44:22.
+1 Isa.
+55: 7: 44: 22.